 For an afternoon cafe stop, head up a dingy stairwell to La Fenetre Soleil (135 Le Thanh Ton), a bohemian, vintage-look space with high ceilings, a chandelier, large French windows and mismatched furniture.
 Try their ginger juice for something refreshing, or the Vietnamese coffee-flavored French toast while lounging on a sofa or the canopied daybed.

 Start your Saturday night out with a drink at Temple Club (29 Ton That Thiep), a place with the ambiance of a stately gentlemen’s club.
 Upstairs is Quan Nuong, an excellent place for Vietnamese barbeque.
 Here, you cook your own food in the center of your table, the prawns arrive alive and the beer is topped off with ice — it offers a fun, local experience, and the food is delicious.

 Amber Room (59 Dong Du) is a chic new late-night haunt for drinks in an intimate space, backed by cool tunes.
 Try the signature basil martini for something Vietnamese inspired.

-A late start is no doubt in order, so head to Au Parc Cafe (23 Han Thuyen) for a leisurely brunch.
-The high-ceilinged European style cafe offers fresh juices and breakfasts ranging from typical western combinations to the Middle Eastern inspired; all have a healthy bent.
+A late start is in order, so head to Au Parc Cafe (23 Han Thuyen) for a leisurely brunch.
+The high-ceilinged European style cafe offers fresh juices and breakfasts ranging from typical western combinations to the Middle Eastern-inspired; all have a healthy bent.

 Take a trip to the famous Ben Tanh Market if you have the energy to spare.
 Have a quick look around (but put your best bargaining skills to use) and check out the interesting food stalls.
 For lunch, Tib Express (54 Phan Boi Chau) is a cool, contemporary Vietnamese restaurant located across the road, with a great selection of fresh and cheap Vietnamese spring rolls.